Mining self-similarity: Label super-resolution with epitomic representations: The vanishing posterior problem in EM and SGD epitome learning

-The main numerical difficulty with epitome training is that the posterior map can be zero in many places, as the consequence of a large dynamic range of the values computed in Eq. \ref{eq:epitome_pxs_appendix}, especially as the variances contract during learning.
-Upon exponentiation to obtain $p(x|s)$, some locations in the epitome may get their probability clipped to zero, and posterior $p(s|x)$ used in Eq. \ref{eq:mu_update} is proportional to $p(x|s)p(s)$.
+The main numerical difficulty with epitome training is that the posterior map can be zero in many places, as the consequence of a large dynamic range of the values computed in Eq. \ref{eq:epitome_pxs}, especially as the variances contract during learning.
+Upon exponentiation to obtain $p(s|x)$, some locations in the epitome may get their probability clipped to zero.
 If all data patches avoid certain pixels in the epitome, then those locations stop being updated.
 Note that this is not a local minimum problem, but purely a numerical precision issue.
-Avoiding division by zero by adding a small constant to the numerator and the denominator in Eq. \ref{eq:mu_update} and subtracting the maximum in Eq.~\ref{eq:epitome_pxs_appendix} before exponentiation do nothing to remedy this problem: The areas of the epitome that die off simply get filled with the mean of all pixels seen in training.
+Avoiding division by zero by adding a small constant to the numerator and the denominator in Eq. \ref{eq:mu_update} and subtracting the maximum in Eq.~\ref{eq:epitome_pxs} before exponentiation do nothing to remedy this problem: The areas of the epitome that die off simply get filled with the mean of all pixels seen in training.
 In practice EM training usually has to be carefully coaxed out of these situations, for example by training first with larger patches and later with smaller ones.
-The larger patches hit more pixels making it less likely that some epitome locations will never be part of the component $s$ for which at least one data point $x^t$ shows a measurable posterior after exponentiation.
+The larger patches hit more pixels, making it less likely that some epitome locations will never be part of the component $s$ for which at least one data point $x^t$ shows a measurable posterior after exponentiation.
 For a regular mixture model the problem can be remedied by keeping track of the highest value of the posterior $p(s|x^t)$ over all data points.
 In epitomes, because of parameter sharing, this is not trivial.
 In \cite{stel-epitome-nips}, the authors introduce a solution which evaluates different epitome parts with different levels of precision.
 The number of precision levels is finite, and the complexity of the learning algorithm scales linearly with the number of levels, which makes the approach impractical for very large epitomes where we could have very large dynamic ranges in the posterior.

 The numerical difficulties arising from vanishing posteriors persist if the model is trained by stochastic gradient descent on the parameters of the model.
-For a mixture model $p(x)=\sum_sp(x|s)p(s)$, with the mixture components parametrized by $p(x|s)=p(x;\theta_s)$ and the prior by $p(s)\propto e^{\pi_s}$, the posterior factors into the gradient of the log-likelihood:
+For a mixture model $p(x)=\sum_sp(x|s)p(s)$, with the mixture components $p(x|s)=p(x;\theta_s)$ and the prior $p(s)\propto e^{\pi_s}$, the posterior factors into the gradient of the log-likelihood:

 In the situation of epitomes, some $\theta_s$ are shared among different $s$.
 The gradients with respect to parameters at a given position vanish if all posteriors in a window around the position vanish.
 Furthermore, batch training and the posterior sampling described below can make it even more likely to loose parts of the epitome during training.
 As described in Section 3 of the main text, we use a location promotion strategy to solve this problem.